Skip to content

 Cullen said police need the “necessary infrastructure” to investigate and disclose.

-However, doing so still would not change the concerns over disclosing aspects of international partner investigations, leading former RCMP assistant commissioner Peter German to suggest, in his 2018 “Dirty Money” report to the B.C. government, that a solution “would appear to be the development of carefully balanced requirements in the Criminal Code, not unlike the disclosure requirements which all lawyers are familiar with in the rules of civil courts.”
+However, doing so still would not change the concerns over disclosing aspects of international partner investigations, leading former RCMP deputy commissioner Peter German to suggest, in his 2018 “Dirty Money” report to the B.C. government, that a solution “would appear to be the development of carefully balanced requirements in the Criminal Code, not unlike the disclosure requirements which all lawyers are familiar with in the rules of civil courts.”

 German also testified at the commission, on April 12, 2021.